ArjunCodess/storyblok-mcp/README.md

 # Storyblok MCP Server

-A smart AI bridge between Model Context Protocol (MCP) and Storyblok - the most flexible headless CMS out there.
+Connect AI tools to Storyblok instantly - use natural language to manage your CMS like magic.

 <!-- ---